GKonstantopoulos/MySQL-Bank-Database/ReadMe.md

 ## 🚦 SQL Triggers
 - **before_transaction_insert**: Checks if credit card has sufficient balance before purchase.
-If insufficient, raises a SIGNAL SQLSTATE '45000' and cancels the transaction.
+If insufficient, raises a "SIGNAL SQLSTATE '45000'" and cancels the transaction.